Skip to main content

 Create plugins

-Nodemailer exposes three points in the e‑mail delivery pipeline where you can attach plugins:
+Nodemailer provides three extension points in the email delivery pipeline where you can attach plugins to customize behavior:

-2. stream – triggered after Nodemailer has generated the complete MIME tree but before it starts streaming the raw message.
-At this stage you can mutate the mail.message object or inject transform streams that the message is piped through.
+2. stream - Runs after the MIME tree is fully constructed but before the message bytes are streamed out.
+At this stage you can modify the mail.message object directly or insert transform streams to process the raw message data.

-3. Transport – the final step where the raw message stream is sent to its destination.
-Custom transports implement this stage themselves.
+3. Transport - The final stage where the raw message stream is delivered to its destination.
+Custom transports implement this stage to define how messages are actually sent.

 Attaching compile and stream plugins